ringiclub/obfuscation/README.md

 ## Obfuscation In General
 The detailed analysis of general obfuscation techniques is documented [here](src/analysis/README.md).

-## Tigress Analysis
+## Tigress Options
-The detailed analysis of Tigress obfuscation techniques is documented [here](src/tigress/TEST).
+The detailed analysis of Tigress obfuscation techniques is documented [here](src/tigress/README.md).

 ## OLLVM Analysis
 The detailed analysis of OLLVM obfuscation techniques is documented [here](src/ollvm/README.md).